 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City has two items that qualify for reporting in this category in the government-wide statement of net position, deferred charge on refunding and deferred outflows for pensions.
+The City has three items that qualify for reporting in this category in the government-wide statement of net position, deferred charge on refunding, deferred outflows for pension and deferred outflows for OPEB.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 See Note IV.
-D. for more information on the deferred outflows for pensions.
+D. and Note IV.
+E., respectively, for more information on the deferred outflows for pensions and OPEB.